thomasmdickinson/lab-soc-about/policy/conduct.md

 ## Consequences

 Participants asked to stop any harassing behavior are expected to comply immediately.
-If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all Friend Camp spaces and identification of the participant as a harasser to other Friend Camp members or the general public.
+If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all Friend Camp spaces and identification of the participant as a harasser to other labyrinth.social members or the general public.

 ## Updates